-What to consider when choosing a new mobile phone
+What to consider when choosing a new mobile phone and plan

 Buying a new smartphone is an investment, not just in terms of the physical product but also in how you use the device.
 With many phones purchased on two-year contracts, making sure you’re happy with your purchase over time is nearly as important as your desire for the shiniest new phone.